 Of course, we do have a non-surgical option if the state of the affected tooth will permit it.
 Simple extractions can typically be performed with a standard local anesthetic, and usually apply to teeth that are already visible in the mouth, eliminating the need to make any incisions in the gum tissue.

-We will always exhaust every treatment option before deciding to extract, but if we do deem tooth extraction necessary, your specialist at Jensen Lakes Dental will be able to go over, in detail, why the procedure was necessary, and where we can go from here.
+We will always exhaust every treatment option before deciding to extract, but if we do deem tooth extraction necessary, your specialist at Clear Dental will be able to go over, in detail, why the procedure was necessary, and where we can go from here.